firebase/firebase-ios-sdk/FirebaseDynamicLinks/README.md

 > [!IMPORTANT]
 > Firebase Dynamic Links is **deprecated** and should not be used in new projects.
 The service will shut down on August 25, 2025.
+>
+> Please see our Dynamic Links Deprecation FAQ documentation for more guidance.

 Firebase Dynamic Links are universal deep links that persist across app installs.
 For more info, see the [Firebase website](https://firebase.google.com/products/dynamic-links).